A time and place for dance with bodycity

 Funny how words and meanings change overtime.
 For example, the term salon commonly referred to a gathering of intellectuals to discuss issues of the day, and yet most of us now can’t help but think of the place we go for haircuts.

 In a bad economy, gym memberships are one of the first things to go.
 And with education cuts deepening, PE classes are all but out the door.
 Perhaps it’s time for a new localized movement building community, creativity, knowledge, and physical health all in the name of a stronger America.
-Can just we pick a new name though?
+Gyms, Turnvereins…can just we pick a new name though?

 Sidenote: If you happen to be in St. Louis, MO, there’s a memorial to Frederic Jahn, The Father of the Turner movement, within Forest Park.
 It features a large bust of Jahn in the center of an arc of stone, with statues of a male and female gymnast, one on each end of the arc.
 The monument is on the edge of Art Hill next to the path running north and south along the western edge of Post-Dispatch lake.
 It is directly north of the St. Louis Zoo.